No relief: Ottavino feels Ruth's wrath in digital commercial

 "Pretty funny," manager Aaron Boone said.

-New York found archival footage of Ruth and shot new material with Ottavino on a back lot behind third base at Steinbrenner Field in Tampa, Florida, and at a nearby hotel room of a YES Network employee.
+New York found archival footage of Ruth and shot new material with Ottavino on a back lot behind third base at Steinbrenner Field in Tampa, Florida, and at a nearby hotel room of a Yankees employee.

 The new video, shot digitally at the standard 30 frames per second with a Sony FS7 camera, was edited with Adobe After Effects software over three days.